MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 #### Viva Connections requires the following elements:

-- **SharePoint Home site -** We highly recommend that you use the SharePoint home site as the landing experience for Viva Connections.
+- **SharePoint home site -** We highly recommend that you use the SharePoint home site as the landing experience for Viva Connections.
 If you don't already have a SharePoint [home site](https://review.docs.microsoft.com/sharepoint/home-site?branch=viva-connections-desktop), learn more about how to [plan home site navigation](https://docs.microsoft.com/sharepoint/information-architecture-modern-experience) and review considerations for [planning a global intranet.}(https://docs.microsoft.com/sharepoint/set-up-global-intranet)

 - **Global navigation is enabled in SharePoint -** Global navigation must be enabled and customized in the [SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar) for SharePoint resources to appear in Teams.